voxpupuli/puppet-icingaweb2/REFERENCE.md

 The IDO database needs some extensions for reorting.
 Whether to import the database extensions or not.
 Options `mariadb` and `mysql`, both means true.
-With mariadb its cli options are used for the import, whereas with mysql its different options. resource or declare the package name in icingaweb2 class parameter `extra_packages`.
+With mariadb its cli options are used for the import, whereas with mysql its different options.

 ### <a name="icingaweb2--module--monitoring"></a>`icingaweb2::module::monitoring`